smc181002/skt-cli-17/README.md

 when running the python file, the sender should provide the IP as argument of the receiver and ensure that there is connection between both the messaging clients

+When the user want to leave the chat, user can press `/exit` to exit the program.